MSI17819/Berlin_bike_theft_prediction/README.md

 Prediction bikes thief crimes in Berlin using Machine Learning Models.

 ## Dataset
-Dataset is csv file available from [link](https://daten.berlin.de/datensaetze/fahrraddiebstahl-berlin).
+The dataset is available in a csv file [link](https://daten.berlin.de/datensaetze/fahrraddiebstahl-berlin).

 Dataset contain information about bike thief in Berlin since 01/01/2021 and are regulary updated.